Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 Output Shaft Seal Leaks

-The output shaft seal in Speed Queen washers is typically a double-lip design with a spring tension component.
-When this seal wears or is damaged, transmission fluid begins to escape around the rotating shaft.
-You’ll notice oil on the exterior of the transmission case below the pulley area and on the drive belts.
+Typically, this seal has a double-lip design with a spring tension component.
+When it wears or gets damaged, transmission fluid escapes around the rotating shaft, leaving oil on the exterior of the transmission case below the pulley area.

 Transmission Fill Plug Leaks